josephlim75/technologies/Git/README.md

 ==============================
 To change the last commit, you can simply commit again, using the --amend flag:

-$ git commit --amend -m "New and correct message" Simply put, this overwrites your last commit with a new one.
+$ git commit --amend -m "EDPD-289: Split Confluent schemaregistry and Landoop UI to separate container" Simply put, this overwrites your last commit with a new one.
 This also means that you're not limited to just editing the commit's message: you could also add another couple of changes you forgot.